 How will I know if there is a problem and I need a different treatment?

 Your doctors will be able to tell if your pregnancy is not resolving, as this will be shown in the results of the regular blood tests.
 If this is the case, they will suggest other forms of treatment for you.
-The signs of a deteriorating ectopic pregnancy, which include severely increased pain levels; vaginal bleeding; shortness of breath; and pain in the tip of the shoulder among others may become noticeable.
+The symptoms of a deteriorating ectopic pregnancy, which include worsening or progressively increasing pain; vaginal bleeding; shortness of breath; feeling faint; and pain in the tip of the shoulder among others, may become noticeable.
 If you suffer any of these symptoms you will need to be reassessed.
 Your hospital would give you a number to contact for health advice if you feel that anything is changing, or you will have been told to report to the Accident and Emergency Department (A&E).
 If you have not been told what to do and need to speak to someone ring the hospital department which is treating you or the NHS 111 Service by dialling 111.

 What can I do to help this kind of management work for me?